Particular/docs.particular.net/persistence/mongodb/index.md

 ## Usage

 Add a NuGet package reference to `NServiceBus.Storage.MongoDB`.
-Configure the endpoint to use the persistence through the following configuration API.
+Configure the endpoint to use the persistence through the following configuration API:

 snippet: MongoDBUsage